Consecutive fifths: Special uses and exceptions in early music

 Consecutive fifths are typically used to evoke the sound of music in medieval times or exotic places.
 The use of parallel fifths (or fourths) to refer to the sound of traditional Chinese or other kinds of Eastern music was once commonplace in film scores and songs.
 Since these passages are an obvious oversimplification and parody of the styles that they seek to evoke, this use of parallel fifths declined during the last half of the 20th century.

 In the medieval period, large church organs and positive organs would often be permanently arranged for each single key to speak in a consecutive fifth.
 It is believed this practice dates to Roman times.
-A positive organ having this configuration has been reconstructed recently by Van der Putten and is housed in Groningen, and is used in an attempt to rediscover performance practice of the time.

 In Iceland, the traditional song style known as tvísöngur, "twin-singing", goes back to the Middle Ages and is still taught in schools today.
 In this style, a melody is sung against itself, typically in parallel fifths.

 Georgian music frequently uses parallel fifths, and sometimes parallel major ninths above the fifths.
 This means that there are two sets of parallel fifths, one directly on top of the other.
 This is especially prominent in the sacred music of the Guria region, in which the pieces are sung a cappella by men.
 It is believed that this harmonic style dates from pre-Christian times.

 Consecutive fifths (as well as fourths and octaves) are commonly used to mimic the sound of Gregorian plainsong.
 This practice is well-founded in early European musical traditions.
 Plainsong was originally sung in unison, not in fifths, but by the ninth century there is evidence that singing in parallel intervals (fifths, octaves, and fourths) commonly ornamented the performance of chant.
 This is documented in the anonymous ninth-century theory treatises known as Musica enchiriadis and its commentary Scolica enchiriadis.
 These treatises use Daseian music notation, based on four-note patterns called tetrachords, which easily notates parallel fifths.
 This notation predates Guido of Arezzo's solmization, which divides the scale into six-note patterns called hexachords, and the modern octave-based staff notation into which Guido's gamut evolved.